weisrc/project-wrover/README.md

 The AVR's serial is tested using the ESP32's integration test for getting the ultrasonic sensor readings.

+Nevertheless, there were different versions of the serial code created in order to reach the current state.
+The first version was blocking and the second version was non-blocking with the circular buffer.
+The current and final version is non-blocking and acknowledges the received byte.
+The older versions can be found in `avr/old`.

 ### C.8.
 Test Results

 The AVR passed the integration test as the ESP32 was able to get the ultrasonic sensor readings.